-For that indicator, Transparency International provides data for Zimbabwe from 2001 to 2018.
-The average value for Zimbabwe during that period was 23 points with a minumum of 18 points in 2008 and a maximum of 29 points in 2001.
+For that indicator, we provide data for Zimbabwe from 2001 to 2019.
+The average value for Zimbabwe during that period was 23 points with a minimum of 18 points in 2008 and a maximum of 29 points in 2001.

 Definition: The Corruption Perceptions Index is an indicator of perceptions of public sector corruption, i.e. administrative and political corruption.
 The indicator values are determined by using information from surveys and assessments of corruption, collected by a variety of reputable institutions.